Does 5G use more data and how much data do I need?

 4GB of data is about what your average non-5G user will use in a month.
 With this amount - which equates to 4000MB - you could browse the web, check your social media, and keep on top of your email for around 40 hours.
 Alternatively, you could stream music for around 40 hours.

 You could alternatively manage up to 8 films per month on medium quality, or just about one film in high definition.
-While this is proven to be enough for the average user, it still isn't a media addict's paradise, then.
+While this should be plenty for some users, it still isn't a media addict's paradise, then.

 4GB data sample monthly usage: